 Step 1: Spend time in their room/space.

 Start taking them in their room often.
-I would take them in their room and lay them in their crib while folding laundry or cleaning their room.
+I would take them in their room and lay them in their crib while organizing their baby clothes or cleaning their room.

 Let them spend time exploring their crib while they are awake.
 Utilize the adorable mobile you got during your baby shower.
 Or if you don’t have one, make one!